social-science-data-editors/guidance/Requested_information_data.md

 However, if you have the ability to do a more robust data description, you should.
 See a [self-citing example](https://www2.ncrn.cornell.edu/ced2ar-web/codebooks/synlbd/v/v2).

 ### Data access description
 The description of data access should provide enough information so that an uninformed user could theoretically access the data.
+The access itself should also be persistent, i.e., not rely on a transitory website or the presence of a particular person who might change jobs at any time.

 - This can be as simple as a download URL.
 - It might be a pointer to a directory in the replication archive.
 - This might also be the URL for a description of the application procedure (e.g. NCHS, https://www.cdc.gov/rdc/leftbrch/userestricdt.htm , or PSID https://simba.isr.umich.edu/restricted/ProcessReq.aspx), and an estimate of the monetary and time cost of the application process.